 for more information.

-211 Texas (Finding Help in Texas) 211 Texas
+211 Texas (Finding Help in Texas)

-Military Discharge Upgrade Assistance Incarcerated veterans may have discharges that are Other
+Military Discharge Upgrade Assistance

 The Department of Education

-Education's has a guide called Take Charge of Your Future
+The Department of Education's Office of Vocational and Adult Education's has a guide called Take Charge of Your Future

 that has a wealth of knowledge on educational resources for incarcerated individuals reintegrating into society.
 To see a copy of the guide, visit their web page at Take Charge of Your Future

 Incarcerated veterans should also view the Tarrant County Veteran Services homepage that lists more benefits they may be eligible for.
 Visit our website at Tarrant County Veteran Services